 What is a Mechanic’s Lien?

-Perhaps you’ve heard about this in the news -- a wealthy golf club owner fails to pay his contractors their agreed upon contract price, thereby “stiffing” the worker.
+As an example, a wealthy golf club owner fails to pay his contractors the agreed upon contract price, thereby “stiffing” the worker.
 What remedy does the contractor have in this situation?
 If a contractor, subcontractor, or supplier fails to be paid as required under the contract, that person can get a mechanic’s lien against the property: a legal claim against property that has been remodeled or improved to recover the monies owed.
 In cases involving public sector projects, a subcontractor would need to follow the injury claim process implemented by the government to recover.
 Speak to a local attorney to learn more.